husky-team/pyhusky/README.md

     $ python setup.py bdist_wheel  # This requires `wheel` package, run `$ pip install wheel` first.
     $ pip install dist/pyhusky-0.1.2-py2.py3-none-any.whl

+For development, to set the environment variable `$PYTHONPATH` is better than building and installing:

+    $ export PYTHONPATH=$PYHUSKY_ROOT/python

 Configuration
 -------------

 It is the same configuration as Husky.
-See (Config-How-to)[https://github.com/husky-team/husky/wiki/Config-How-to].
+See [Config-How-to](https://github.com/husky-team/husky/wiki/Config-How-to).

 Example to run:
 -------------